Music Education, BM

 1. A minimum of 39 hours of 3000- or 4000-level courses is required for graduation.

 2. No grades of D in upper-division courses are allowed in the Bachelor of Music Education degree program.
-Upper-division courses are all courses other than those of Areas A through F of the core curriculum.
+Upper-division courses are all courses other than those in Core IMPACTS or Field of Study.
 1000- or 2000-level courses used in the upper division are included in this restriction.
 Additionally:

 1. No grades of D are allowed for any MUSC, THEA, or DANC course at any level.